Essentials of Dragon1

 Is Printing Size of Shapes incorrect?

-If the size of your shapes is incorrect in the print view, this is because the size of your page is not configured correctly.
-To solve this problem, change the size of your Page back and forth in the Inspector and save your model, view or visualization.
+If the size of your shapes is incorrect in the print view, this is because your page size is not configured correctly.
+To solve this problem, change the size of your Page back and forth in the Inspector and save your model, view, or visualization.